PEI-Education/starter-repo-handlebars/README.md

   - - [`prettier`](https://github.com/prettier/prettier) - Dependency for `prettier-webpack-plugin` plugin
 - [`eslint-import-resolver-webpack`](https://github.com/benmosher/eslint-plugin-import/tree/master/resolvers/webpack) - Throw exceptions for import/export in webpack

+Notes on diffs from original config:
-Notes: I removed Sass and PostCSS because they were introducing vulnerabilities and neither was going to be in use.
+- I removed Sass and PostCSS because they were introducing vulnerabilities and neither was going to be in use.
+- I removed Babel because all users are on managed evergreen versions of Chrome or Edge and can interpret ES6 code without transpiling.
+- The linters are having a hard time with both Handlebars templates (mixed context) and PowerSchool DATs (tlist_sql especially), but I haven't had a chance to really investigate how we could possibly solve that